-The 1978 General Resolution provides that the Bank shall not hereafter create or permit the creating of or issue any obligations or create any additional indebtedness which will be secured by a charge or lien on the Municipal Bonds and the Municipal Bonds Payments or which will be payable from the General Fund or Reserve Fund, except that additional series of Bonds may be issued from time to time pursuant to a series resolution subsequent to the issuance of the initial series of Bonds under the 1978 General Resolution on a parity with the Bonds of such initial series of Bonds and secured by an equal charge and lien on the respective Municipal Bonds and the respective Municipal Bonds Payments, and payable equally and ratably from the General Fund and Reserve Fund for the purposes of (i) making Loans to Governmental Units, (ii) making payments into the Interest Account, Operating Account or Reserve Fund, (iii) the funding of notes theretofore issued by the Bank to provide funds to make Loans, and (iv) subject to the provisions and limitations on the issuance of refunding bonds, the refunding of any bonds then Outstanding, under the conditions and subject to the limitations stated below.
+The 2005 Resolution provides that the Bank shall not hereafter create or permit the creating of or issue any obligations or create any additional indebtedness that will be secured by a charge or lien on the Municipal Bonds and the Municipal Bonds Payments or that will be payable from the General Fund or Reserve Fund, except that additional Series of Bonds may be issued from time to time pursuant to a respective Series Resolution subsequent to the issuance of the initial Series of Bonds under the 2005 Resolution on a parity with the Bonds of such initial Series of Bonds and secured by an equal charge and lien on the Municipal Bonds and the Municipal Bonds Payments, and payable equally and ratably from the General Fund and Reserve Fund for the purposes of (i) making Loans to Governmental Units, (ii) making payments into the Debt Service Account, Operating Account or Reserve Fund, (iii) the funding of notes theretofore issued by the Bank to provide funds to make Loans, and (iv) subject to the provisions and limitations on the issuance of Bonds, the refunding of any Bonds then Outstanding, under the conditions and subject to the limitations stated below.

-No additional series of bonds shall be issued subsequent to the issuance of the initial series of bonds under the 1978 General Resolution unless:
+No additional Series of Bonds shall be issued subsequent to the issuance of the initial Series of Bonds under the 2005 Resolution unless:

-- (i) the principal amount of the additional bonds then to be issued, together with the principal amount of the bonds and notes of the Bank theretofore issued, will not exceed in aggregate principal amount any limitation thereon imposed by law; - (ii) there is at the time of the issuance of such additional bonds no deficiency in the amounts required by the 1978 General Resolution or any applicable Series Resolution to be paid into the General Fund and into the Reserve Fund; - (iii) the amount of the Reserve Fund, upon the issuance and delivery of such additional bonds and the deposit in such Reserve Fund of any amount provided therefor in the series resolution authorizing the issuance of such additional bonds, shall not be less than the Required Debt Service Reserve; - (iv) the provisions of Section 12 of the Act providing for the maintenance of the Reserve Fund in an amount equal to the Required Debt Service Reserve by the appropriation and payment of moneys by the State for such purpose shall not have been repealed or amended to the detriment of bondholders; and - (v) the maturities of the additional bonds then being issued representing Loan Obligations, unless such additional Bonds are being issued to refund Outstanding Bonds, shall be not less than the scheduled applicable Municipal Bonds Principal Payments to be made in respect of the Loans with respect to which such additional Bonds are to be issued.
+- (i) the principal amount of the additional Bonds then to be issued, together with the principal amount of the Bonds and notes of the Bank theretofore issued, will not exceed in the aggregate principal amount, any limitation thereon imposed by law; - (ii) there is at the time of the issuance of such additional Bonds no deficiency in the amounts required by the 2005 Resolution or any applicable Series Resolution to be paid into the General Fund and into the Reserve Fund;

+- (iii) the amount of the Reserve Fund, upon the issuance and delivery of such additional Bonds and the deposit in such Reserve Fund of any amount provided therefor in the Series Resolution authorizing the issuance of such additional Bonds, shall not be less than the Required Debt Service Reserve; - (iv) the provisions of Section 12 of the Act providing for the maintenance of the Reserve Fund in an amount equal to the Required Debt Service Reserve by the appropriation and payment of moneys by the State for such purpose shall not have been repealed or amended to the detriment of bondholders; and - (v) the maturities of the additional Bonds then being issued representing Loan Obligations, unless such additional bonds are being issued to refund Outstanding Bonds, shall be not less than the scheduled Municipal Bonds Principal Payments to be made in respect of the Loans with respect to which such additional Bonds are to be issued.

-The Bank expressly reserves the right to adopt one or more other general bond resolutions and reserves the right to issue notes and any other obligations as long as the same are not a charge or lien on the Municipal Bonds, the Municipal Bonds Payments and the Fees and Charges, or payable from the General Fund created pursuant to the 1978 General Resolution.
+The Bank expressly reserves the right to adopt one or more other general bond resolutions and reserves the right to issue notes and any other obligations as long as the same are not a charge or lien on the Municipal Bonds, the Municipal Bonds Payments and the Fees and Charges, or payable from the General Fund created pursuant to the 2005 Resolution.

-Refunding Bonds
+Bonds